 In k-means, a poor clustering solution is obtained if two seeds are in close proximity.
 In such cases k-means can end up partitioning a natural cluster, and as a consequence, since k is fixed, it merges a pair of distant clusters into one.
 Figure 1(a) shows an example when this happens.
 As we can see two random seeds were chosen from the top left cluster, which results in that cluster being partitioned into two, and the center and top right clusters are merged into one.
 A poor solution can also be obtained when a chosen seed is actually an outlier.
 In such cases k-means can form a cluster which is not a natural cluster, but a set of noise points.
 As a consequence, some real cluster will be merged or missed.
 For example, we can see in Figure 1(b) that the initial seed on the top right results in a cluster composed solely of outliers, whereas the two larger clusters on the left are merged into one.
 Certain other traits of the dataset are responsible for poor performance of k-means.
-For instances, if the sizes of the clusters are substantially different, the likelihood is small that a seed would be chosen from the smaller cluster; as a result, in the final clustering solution, the smaller cluster may be merged with an adjacent large cluster.
+For instance, if the sizes of the clusters are substantially different, the likelihood is small that a seed would be chosen from the smaller cluster; as a result, in the final clustering solution, the smaller cluster may be merged with an adjacent large cluster.
 Different densities of the data points in different clusters, also called multi-scale clusters, can also have adverse affects on the initialization and clustering quality.

-Many of the problems discussed above can be avoided with a good seed selection.
-If the clusters are globular and their sizes are comparable, the splitting or merging of clusters can be entirely eliminated by choosing well separated seeds.
-Formation of a noise cluster can also be avoided by ensuring that a seed point is not an outlier point.
+Many of the problems discussed above can be avoided by applying constraints in the seed selection process.
+If the clusters are globular and their sizes are comparable, the splitting or merging of clusters can be entirely eliminated by adopting the constraints that the seeds are well separated.
+Formation of a noise cluster can also be avoided by constraining that a seed point is not an outlier point.
 However, seed selection is just an initialization step for k-means, so it has to be inexpensive.
 We list below the desiderata for a good cluster seed selection scheme:

 - (1) It should be computationally inexpensive. - (2) It should ideally be parameter free.
 For the parameters it does require, it should not be very sensitive to the parameter values.
-Furthermore, it should be intuitive to set reasonable parameter values. - (3) It should ideally be deterministic and should be insensitive to the order in which the data points are considered.

-- (4) It should not be sensitive to outliers, i.e., a noise point should not be selected as a center. - (5) It should be robust in presence multi-scale clusters of varying densities. - (6) It should also be robust to variable/skewed cluster sizes.
+Furthermore, it should be intuitive to set reasonable parameter values. - (3) It should ideally be deterministic and should be insensitive to the order in which the data points are considered. - (4) It should not be sensitive to outliers, i.e., a noise point should not be selected as a center. - (5) It should be robust in presence of multi-scale (varying densities) clusters.